markstock/NoiseGen/README.md

 Normalize output somehow (make this a command-line option) Consider DICOM for 3D data, there are free viewers out there!
-  (http://dicomlib.swri.ca/dicomlib.html for a C++ library)
+  (http://dicomlib.swri.ca/dicomlib.html for a C++ library) Use C++11, which has a native RNG with capabilities similar to boost

 #### Done